OdyAsh/OdyAsh-Notes/Islam/Pre-Islamic World/Before Muhammad.excalidraw.md

 			"roughness": 0,
 			"opacity": 100,
 			"angle": 0,
-			"x": 1352.6934108527034,
+			"x": 1351.2832546027034,
-			"y": 1355.0188007966972,
+			"y": 1353.2188007966972,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 229,
+			"width": 231.8203125,
-			"height": 162,
+			"height": 165.6,
 			"seed": 245481029,
 			"groupIds": [
 				"9HwHbtlJ09Kgb84KNKldd"
 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1676090422881,
+			"updated": 1686766655193,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "Two Jewish scholars from Banu \nQurayza came to Abu Karib, \nadvised him not to invade \nYathrib as it is protected by \nAllah because soon a 🔗 \nprophet will reach it, and gave \nhim teachings day by day until \nhe listened to their advice and \nconverted to Judaism", "rawText": "Two Jewish scholars from Banu Qurayza came to Abu Karib, advised him not to invade Yathrib as it is protected by Allah because soon a 🔗 prophet will reach it, and gave him teachings day by day until he listened to their advice and converted to Judaism", "baseline": 158,
+			"text": "Two Jewish scholars from Banu \nQurayza came to Abu Karib, \nadvised him not to invade \nYathrib as it is protected by Allah\nbecause soon a 🔗 prophet will \nreach it, and gave him teachings\nday by day until he listened to \ntheir advice and converted to \nJudaism", "rawText": "Two Jewish scholars from Banu Qurayza came to Abu Karib, advised him not to invade Yathrib as it is protected by Allah because soon a 🔗 prophet will reach it, and gave him teachings day by day until he listened to their advice and converted to Judaism", "textAlign": "center",
-			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "3r_NTXynbadKhfhC9-UED",
-			"originalText": "Two Jewish scholars from Banu Qurayza came to Abu Karib, advised him not to invade Yathrib as it is protected by Allah because soon a 🔗 prophet will reach it, and gave him teachings day by day until he listened to their advice and converted to Judaism"
+			"originalText": "Two Jewish scholars from Banu Qurayza came to Abu Karib, advised him not to invade Yathrib as it is protected by Allah because soon a 🔗 prophet will reach it, and gave him teachings day by day until he listened to their advice and converted to Judaism", "lineHeight": 1.15,
+			"baseline": 162
 		},
 		{
 			"type": "arrow",
-			"version": 9070,
+			"version": 9078,
-			"versionNonce": 249394853,
+			"versionNonce": 336015086,
 			"isDeleted": false,
 			"id": "gezY_m254-qPBaetKAZCA",
 			"fillStyle": "hachure",